1.1 We are committed to safeguarding the privacy of our website visitors and service users on Path Education Inc.

 2.6 We may process information that you post for publication on our website or through our services ("publication data").
 The publication data may be processed for the purposes of enabling such publication and administering our website and services.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

 2.7 We may process information contained in any enquiry you submit to us regarding services ("enquiry data").
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant services to you.
+No data obtained in the short-code program will be shared for any reason.
 The legal basis for this processing is consent.

 2.8 We may process information relating to our customer relationships, including customer contact information ("customer relationship data").
 The customer relationship data may include your name, your employer, your job title or role, your contact details, and information contained in communications between us and you or your employer.
 The source of the customer relationship data is you or your employer.
 The customer relationship data may be processed for the purposes of managing our relationships with customers, communicating with customers, keeping records of those communications and promoting our products and services to customers.
 The legal basis for this processing is our legitimate interests, namely the proper management of our customer relationships.